r00ta/FreeWinBackup/Installer/QUICKSTART.md

    - Click "Save"

 ## Auto-Start Behavior

+Auto-start is enabled immediately after installation unless you pass `AUTOSTART=0`.

 When **auto-start** is enabled:
 - FreeWinBackup launches automatically when you log in to Windows